Pruneface: Fictional character biography

+thinking he had been dosed with the deadly formula and he revealed the antidote.

 Pruneface made one final reappearance in 1999, being held in a Mossad prison.
 He was the target of a liberation attempt by his granddaughter Prunella and great-granddaughter Prune Hilda, but the plan failed at the last second, and Pruneface was sent plunging to his death from a mountain gondola.
 His final words were "Sieg Heil".

 In other media

 Pruneface is a featured villain in The Dick Tracy Show, a syndicated animated children's program which aired in the 1960s.
 He is voiced by either Mel Blanc or Paul Frees, and his vocal characterization is modeled after that of Boris Karloff.
 His complexion is lavender, lending him the color and wrinkled look of an actual prune.
 He is nearly always partnered with Itchy Oliver.

 As The Dick Tracy Show was produced by UPA, which also produced the original Mr. Magoo cartoons, Pruneface appeared as the primary villain in an episode of The Famous Adventures of Mr. Magoo.
 In this Tracy/Magoo crossover episode entitled, "Dick Tracy and the Mob", Pruneface is depicted as the chairman of a mob organization, the other board members consisting of fellow Tracy villains Flattop, Ichy Oliver, the Brow, Mumbles, the Mole, and Oodles.

 The character also makes a brief appearance in the 1990 film adaptation of Dick Tracy, in which he is portrayed by R. G. Armstrong.
 In this adaptation, he is an American mobster, operating in Tracy's city, who accepts Big Boy Caprice as his superior.
 He is eventually gunned down by the Blank.

 In Kyle Baker's graphic novels that served as prequels to the movie, Pruneface's real name is given as Lorenzo Prunesti.

 In the 1943 Looney Tunes cartoon short Porky Pig's Feat by Frank Tashlin, Daffy Duck confronts the manager of the Broken Arms Hotel, pretending to be intimidated by something he said.
 Daffy moves closer to his face so intensely that it is pushed inward, making it resemble a prune.
 Daffy, noticing this, says to the audience, "Hey, look!
 A Dick Tracy character: Pruneface!"
 Another Looney Tunes short, 1946's The Great Piggy Bank Robbery by Bob Clampett, has Daffy (as "Duck Twacy") encountering a pack of Dick Tracy-style villains, including an obvious Pruneface parody called "Pickle Puss".

 Pruneface appears in Jason Yungbluth's 2002 graphic novel Weapon Brown, which re-imagines many syndicated comic strip characters in a post-apocalyptic setting, as a member of the Syndicate, a group of crime lords and scientists ruling over a post-apocalyptic America.
 The group also consists of "Chairman Horns" (the Pointy-Haired Boss from Dilbert), Mary Worth, Uncle Duke from Doonsbury, and (until Horns brutally kills him) Mr. Dithers from Blondie.

 Pruneface, alongside the Brow, is one of the antagonists in Dick Tracy Forever.